-Inaburra students and families have a supportive network of Home Group leaders, Year Advisors, welfare staff, peer leaders, and counsellors available to assist them.
+Inaburra students and families have a supportive network of Home Group teachers, Year Advisors, Wellbeing staff, peer leaders and counsellors available to assist them.

 School counsellors work with individual students and families as needs are identified by the parent, Year Advisor, teacher or the student themselves.
 They address areas such as anxiety, depression, school refusal, behaviour, motivation, family and relationship difficulties.
 Our counsellors also facilitate referral to psychological and educational assessments for individuals or groups as required.

 School Counsellors offer a free service and are available during school hours.
 Appointments can also be made for parent meetings before and after school.
 Our counselling service is professional, non-judgemental, short-term, and confidential.

 Students may refer themselves to the Counsellor and appointments can be made directly through them.
 Counsellors will try to arrange sessions so that there is minimal disruption to a student’s class attendance.

 Mrs Michelle DeRieve BSocialWork, AssDipSocSc

 Mrs DeRieve has been a Senior School Counsellor at Inaburra for nearly ten years having previously worked in mental health and homelessness.
 She holds a Bachelor of Social Work, Associate Diploma in Youth Work, and Graduate Certificate in Youth Mental Health.
 Her special interest is helping adolescents manage their mental health throughout senior school.

 Mrs Taylor is a Registered Psychologist and Member of the Australian Psychological Society.
 She has 20 years’ experience working with children, adolescents, adults and couples in settings such as school, welfare counselling agencies and private practice.
 Particular interest lies within positive psychology as she works alongside others to promote change.